 2018 Civic New Car Test Drive

-The standard 2.0-liter four-cylinder engine making 158 horsepower, about the same as a Mazda3, isn't thrilling.
-It comes with either a 6-speed manual transmission on LX models that we really like, or a continuously variable transmission (CVT) that isn't new, doesn't have paddle shifters and is less than thrilling.
+The standard 2.0-liter four-cylinder engine makes 158 horsepower, about the same as a Mazda3, but unfortunately it's boring.
+It comes with either a 6-speed manual transmission that we really like, or a continuously variable transmission (CVT) that isn't new, doesn't have paddle shifters and is even more boring than the engine.

-With three roof styles, two powertrains, and four main models, the combinations are bewildering.
+With three body styles, two powertrains, and four main models, the combinations are bewildering.

 Hatchbacks come in LX ($19,700), Sport ($21,300), EX ($22,800), EX-L Navi ($25,300), and Sport Touring ($28,300).